California 177

 California 177 north

 We continue our journey north on California 177 after the Interstate 10 interchange in Desert Center.
-The dip warning sign posted here was also visible in the previous photograph.
+The "dip" warning sign posted here was also visible in the previous photograph.
 There are some limited facilities available at this interchange.
 Photo taken 01/17/05.

-California 177 is known as Rice Road, while unsigned Riverside County Route R-2 is known as Kaiser Road.
+California 177 is known as Rice Road, while unsigned Riverside County R-2 is known as Kaiser Road.
 The two routes split at the upcoming intersection.
 It appears that the newer signage no longer recognizes the county route designation.
 Photo taken 01/17/05.

-Northbound California 177 and Riverside County Route R-2 (unsigned) split here.
-Riverside County Route R-2 travels northwest to Lake Tamarisk and Eagle Mountain, where the highway ends.
+Northbound California 177 and Riverside County R-2 (unsigned) split here.
+Riverside County R-2 travels northwest to Lake Tamarisk and Eagle Mountain, where the highway ends.
 California 177 travels northeast from here toward California 62 and Granite Pass.
 The control points for northbound California 177 are Rice and Parker, both of which actually lie on California 62.
 California 177 only travels about 28 miles from end to end; California 62 east continues to Rice and Parker.
-Both California 177 and California 62 were built primarily to support the Colorado River Aqueduct, which follows the two state highways from near Parker (in Arizona on the Colorado River) southwest to the Chuckwalla Valley, then west toward the Coachella Valley.
+Both California 177 and California 62 were built primarily to support the Colorado River Aqueduct, which follows the two state routes from near Parker (in Arizona on the Colorado River) southwest to the Chuckwalla Valley, then west toward the Coachella Valley.
 Photo taken 01/17/05.

 California 177 is only two lanes wide for its entire length, and the shoulders may be limited.
 However, the speed limit is 65 miles per hour, and passing is generally allowed.
 Photo taken 01/17/05.